YoungBoy Never Broke Again: NLE Choppa

-In the midst of Gaulden's feud with Lil Durk, Gaulden released the track "Know Like I Know" which contained several disses towards NLE Choppa after he allegedly picked Durk's side in their beef after NLE responded negatively to a Tweet from a King Von affiliate, Lil Reese which stated: "That ain't no demon time he just rapping like the rest of these rappers all rap" under which NLE responded, "I stamp that".
-In the track, Gaulden had taken several subtle disses towards NLE where he rapped: "I bet your momma would be destroyed, n-gga, when we send your stupid ass to God for makin' statements/Choosin' sides about my beef with them lil boys.
-I can say I saw it, you can say I was your favorite, n-gga/Better stay up in your place bitch, fuck around get your face split" and "I don't give a fuck how you treat your body, give a fuck bout your cleaning".
-Gaulden also referenced The Real Blasian who is both the ex-girlfriends of Gaulden and NLE as he rapped: "Nigga better ask Blasian about me/How we catch 'em bad and take his shit/Leave 'em stripped, the police think we raped the bitch/Nigga better not play with this".
+In the midst of Gaulden's feud with Lil Durk, Gaulden released the track "Know Like I Know".
+It contained several disses towards NLE Choppa after he allegedly picked Durk's side in their beef, after NLE responded negatively to a Tweet from a King Von affiliate, Lil Reese which stated: "That ain't no demon time he just rapping like the rest of these rappers all rap", under which NLE responded, "I stamp that".

+In the track, Gaulden took several subtle disses towards NLE where he rapped: "I bet your momma would be destroyed, n-gga, when we send your stupid ass to God for makin' statements/ Choosin' sides about my beef with them lil boys.
+I can say I saw it, you can say I was your favorite, n-gga/ Better stay up in your place bitch, fuck around get your face split" and "I don't give a fuck how you treat your body, give a fuck bout your cleaning".
+Gaulden also referenced The Real Blasian, who is both the ex-girlfriends of Gaulden and NLE, rapping: "Nigga better ask Blasian about me/ How we catch 'em bad and take his shit/ Leave 'em stripped, the police think we raped the bitch/ Nigga better not play with this".

+While Gaulden's feud with Choppa died down, in October 2025, Choppa dropped "KO", a diss track against Gaulden, under the stage name, NLE the Great.
+In the track, Choppa addressed Gaulden's impact on the youth while dubbing him the Devil's "king".
+In the single's cover art, Choppa is depicted holding Gaulden's severed head.
+In mid-November, Gaulden dropped his "Zero IQ Freestyle".
+On the track, Gaulden appeared to send shots towards Choppa: "'Respond to him,' he ain't never ran nothin' down, bitch, I said, 'No'".
+Following Gaulden's subliminal response to Choppa, in late November, Choppa dropped, "Hello Revenge", dubbed as a "YoungBoy Diss", yet to receive a response from Gaulden.

 Gucci Mane

-Following Gaulden's infamous "I Hate YoungBoy" in which he rapped: "Used to fuck with Gucci 'til I seen he like them pussy niggas" after Gucci's collaboration with Lil Durk, "Rumors", Gucci responded with "Publicity Stunt" in which he dissed Gaulden several times.
-In the track, Gucci responded to Gaulden as he rapped: "Why you diss me for publicity nigga?/Is you in the streets or a industry nigga?" after Gaulden had made it clear he does not appreciate the music industry.
+Following Gaulden's infamous "I Hate YoungBoy" in which he rapped: "Used to fuck with Gucci 'til I seen he like them pussy niggas" after Gucci's collaboration with Lil Durk, "Rumors", Gucci responded with "Publicity Stunt", in which he dissed Gaulden several times.
+In the track, Gucci responded to Gaulden as he rapped: "Why you diss me for publicity nigga?/ Is you in the streets or an industry nigga?", after Gaulden had made it clear he does not appreciate the music industry.
 In the song's outro, Gucci interpolated Gaulden's viral hit "Make No Sense" in which Gaulden rapped: "I feel like I'm Gucci Mane in 2006", where Gucci switched it up, rapping: "I thought you felt like Gucci Mane in 2006".